Arts & Minds

 Awards ceremony and prizes

-Prizes will be presented at a prestigious awards ceremony at a top London hotel on 8th October 2019 and will include:
+Prizes are presented at a prestigious awards ceremony at a top London hotel and include:

 - overnight accommodation and appropriate travel and subsistence expenses for winning pupils, their parent/guardian and a teacher;